MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 #### Simple

 What is a simple function ?
 Well, It is actually easier to define its opposite : complex.
 So what is a complex function ?
-I already wrote a detailed answer to that question [here]({{- site.url -}}{%- link _posts/2017/2017-04-18-measuring-powershell-code-complexity.md -%}).
+I already wrote a [detailed, PowerShell-specific answer to that question]({{- site.url -}}{%- link _posts/2017/2017-04-18-measuring-powershell-code-complexity.md -%}).

 ### Documented

-There is a reason I use the term "documented" and not "commented".
+There is a reason I use the term "*documented*" and not "*commented*".
 Too much inline comments can clutter the code and can actually make it less readable.
 Inline comments should :
   - Be used only when necessary
   - Not state the obvious
   - Used to explain the logic, not the syntax
-  - Not be needed if functions and variables names communicate clearly their intent/purpose
+  - Not be needed if the code is clear, idiomatic and uses intent-revealing names

-A long descriptive name is better than a comment.
+A descriptive name is better than a comment.
 On the other hand, there is a place where comments belong : **comment-based help**.
 Public functions should contains comment-based to provide the user a quick access to documentation (via `Get-Help`).
 Arguably, even private functions should be documented this way, for code reviewers/contributors.

-Besides, comment-based help can be turn into proper documentation using a tool like [platyPS](https://github.com/PowerShell/platyPS), inline comments cannot.
+Besides, comment-based help can be turned into documentation using a tool like [platyPS](https://github.com/PowerShell/platyPS), inline comments cannot.

 ### Testable and tested

+Again, we are opening a Pandora's box because testing is a huge topic and has diverse, far-reaching implications.
+To summarize, effective `Pester` tests provide :
+  - Proof that the code works as intended/expected
+  - Fast feedback on whether code changes are breaking existing functionality
+  - Potentially, executable specifications

+There many other benefits, but essentially, it translates into **less bugs** and **more confidence**.

+Any contributor making code changes can run the tests to know immediately if the changes are breaking existing functionality or not.
+This makes changing the code safer and smoother, in other words it gives **confidence**.
+The level of this confidence depends heavily on the **test coverage** (percentage of code which is run during the test) and `Pester` is able to measure that.

+Testable

 For more information, I highly recommend reading **[Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)**.
 This is a fascinating deep dive into code quality fundamentals and probably the definitive reference on the subject.